 Intellectual and Creative Opportunities

 When Joan Erikson started the Activities Program in the 1950s, she said, “We wanted to provide many situations where people could try to let go, try something else, fail comfortably, succeed without being labeled or limited by success.”

 We offer individuals opportunities to build on their strengths and creative capacities.
-The Activities Program and the Work Program offer different ways for patients to get a break from the intensive treatment environment by becoming students in a variety of artistic and intellectual endeavors or workers in on-campus jobs.
+The Activities and Work Programs offer varied opportunities for different sorts of engagement within the intensive treatment environment.
+Patients become students in a variety of artistic and intellectual endeavors or workers in on-campus jobs.